Top Burmese

 Top Burmese is a small chain of restaurants serving Burmese cuisine in the Portland, Oregon metropolitan area, in the United States.
 Owners Kalvin and Poe Myint started the business in 2019.

-There are three locations in addition to the original restaurant on 21st Avenue in northwest Portland's Northwest District: Top Burmese Bistro Royale has operated in Beaverton since 2020, Top Burmese Burma Joy opened on 23rd Avenue in the Northwest District in 2021, and Top Burmese Ambassador opened in Hillsboro in 2022.
-Top Burmese branch off beyond Burmese Cuisine with Old Asia Bistro & Tea House slated to open in Beaverton in 2023.
+There are multiple outposts in addition to the original restaurant on 21st Avenue in northwest Portland's Northwest District.
+Top Burmese Bistro Royale has operated in Beaverton since 2020, Top Burmese Burma Joy opened on 23rd Avenue in the Northwest District in 2021, and Top Burmese Ambassador opened in Hillsboro in 2022.
+Top Burmese expanded beyond Burmese cuisine with Old Asia Teahouse, which opened in Beaverton in 2023.
+Top Burmese began operating at Portland's Moda Center in 2024.

 Description and history

 Original restaurant

 Top Burmese began as a "virtual restaurant" in early 2019, operating via delivery and take-out.
 Delivery platforms included DoorDash, Grubhub, Postmates, and Uber Eats, and order could also be picked up at the kitchen on 16th Avenue in northwest Portland's Northwest District.
 The first Top Burmese restaurant has operated on 21st Avenue in the Northwest District, since September 19, 2019.
 The menu includes laphet (fermented tea-leaf salad with sunflower seeds, sesame, and peanuts), samosas, and paratha served with paprika and turmeric-based curries.
 The restaurant is most known for the tea leaf salad.